BlueDevelopersInc/dsu-wiki/docs/tickets.md

 ## How it works

-You create a panel, the plugin send a message (custom) and users can react to this message and open the ticket
+You create a panel, the plugin send a message (custom) and users can click on a button in the message to create a ticket.

 ## How to create a panel
 [Click here](create-panel.md)